Prince and Princess of Wales take over Radio 1 Newsbeat

 - Published

-The Prince and Princess of Wales have taken over Radio 1's daily news show to present a mental health special.
+The Prince and Princess of Wales have taken over BBC Newsbeat to present a mental health special.

 They included a young mental health advocate who recently advised writers on TV soap EastEnders about a schizophrenia storyline.

-The full show, recorded on World Mental Health Day, airs on Tuesday.
+The full show, recorded on World Mental Health Day, airs on Tuesday on Radio 1, 1Xtra and Asian Network.

 During the discussion, the prince and princess spoke about stigmas around mental health, the pressures of social media and ways to equip young people with the tools to open up about how they're feeling.